Updated February 12, 2020

 Then, start climbing.

-It won't be long before you're making progress.
-You’ll start to see success, which will build the confidence you need to overcome that huge obstacle in your path.
-Don't worry about how far you have to climb--stay focused on the next step, and you will reach the top.
+You’ll make progress, slowly at first and then more, which will build the confidence you need to overcome that huge obstacle in your path.
+Don't worry about how far you have to climb—stay focused on pulling yourself up to the next point and you’ll eventually reach the top.

 Trust God with the rest.